out4b/cdif/README.md

 Upon device discovery process, this JSON based device model is sent to client side through CDIF's RESTful interface, thus clients web apps would know how to send action commands, get latest device states event update.
 By doing this, CDIF presents client side a top level device abstraction and application profile for all devices connected to a gateway.
 For more information about this JSON based device model, please refer to spec/ folder in the source repository.

 At the lower level, CDIF provides a set of uniformed APIs to group different types of devices into modules.
-Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. Commands are dispatched to device objects in different modules through CDIF's RESTful interface.
-Although in this design, vendor's non-standard, proprietary implementations may also be plugged-in and present to client side this JSON based device model, to ensure interoperability, proprietary implementation are encouraged to follow open IoT connectivity standards as much as possible.
+Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. Although in this design, vendor's non-standard, proprietary implementations may also be plugged-in and present to client side this JSON based device model, to ensure interoperability, proprietary implementation are encouraged to follow open IoT connectivity standards as much as possible.

-### CDIF's common device model in summary
+##### CDIF's common device model in summary
     {
       "configId": 1,
       "specVersion": {